the-kido/cs-notes/content/CSCA48 (C Lang)/Casting & Type Conversion.md

 int ans_3 = (float) a / b; // Will be 2 again!
 The answer is 2.5, but because the variable is of type int, it will implicitly cast it back.
 ```

+>[!note] Integer division simply chops off the decimal part, similar to type-casting.
+No rounding up or down!
+Think of `-15 / 2`.
+It would be `-7.5` with decimals, but is `-7` as an integer, and NOT `-8`!

 So tl;dr. The compiler will implicitly cast from types to other types when assigning.
 However, there are edge cases where we need to explicitly cast to get intended behavior.
 - When doing arithmetic with mismatching types
 - When printing data of one type when expecting another type.